JeffHing/extend-this/README.md

 ## Features

-* An extensible vocabulary for selecting object properties.
+* An extensible set of selectors for selecting object properties.
 * An extensible set of filters for filtering object properties.
 * An extensible set of methods for applying preselected filters to object properties.
 * Detection of namespace collisions when merging object properties.